rydmike/flex_color_scheme/README.md

 ### Nuanced Scheme Set from One Color

 A `FlexColorScheme` can like Flutter's standard `ColorScheme` be created by specifying all the required scheme colors.
-You can also specify just the primary color and get all other colors needed for a complete color scheme, computed based on only the provided primary color.
+You can also specify just the primary color, and get all other colors needed for a complete color scheme computed based on only the provided primary color.

 There is a helper class with a factory `FlexSchemeColor.from` that can do this for you.
 Another helper can create a computed matching dark scheme from a defined light scheme, this is done with `FlexSchemeColor.toDark`.